Henry Drinker

-Portrait of Henry Sandwith Drinker (1901) by Cecilia Beaux.

-Henry Sandwith Drinker (September 15, 1880 – 1965) was an American lawyer and amateur musicologist.
+Henry Sandwith Drinker (September 15, 1880 – March 10, 1965) was an American lawyer and amateur musicologist.
 In 1964, the American Bar Association gave Drinker the American Bar Association Medal, stating that Drinker's monumental work Legal Ethics (1953) was "recognized throughout the civilized world as the definitive treatise on this subject."

-Personal life
+Early life and education

-Henry "Harry" Sandwith Drinker was born into a prominent Quaker family in Philadelphia, the son of Henry Sturgis Drinker, a mechanical engineer for the Lehigh Valley Railroad who became president of Lehigh University, and Aimee Ernesta “Etta” Beaux.
-He had three brothers: Jim; Cecil, the founder of the Harvard School of Public Health; and Philip, inventor of the iron lung; and two sisters, Catherine and Ernesta.
+Drinker was born into a prominent Quaker family in Philadelphia, the son of Henry Sturgis Drinker, a mechanical engineer for the Lehigh Valley Railroad who became president of Lehigh University, and Aimee Ernesta “Etta” Beaux.
+He had three brothers: Jim; Cecil, a physiologist and dean of the Harvard School of Public Health; and Philip, inventor of the iron lung; and two sisters, Catherine and Ernesta.
 The painter Cecilia Beaux was his mother's sister.

-Henry Drinker graduated from Haverford College in 1900 with an A.B., then earned another A.B. from Harvard University in 1901.
+Drinker graduated from Haverford College in 1900 with an A.B., then earned another A.B. from Harvard University in 1901.
 He attended University of Pennsylvania Law School and Harvard Law School, earning his LL.B. in 1904 from Penn.

-He married the musician Sophie Drinker (born Sophie Lewis Hutchinson), then moved to Merion, Pennsylvania.
-The couple had five children together: Sophie, Henry S. III, Cecilia, Ernesta, and Pemberton.

-Legal work
+Legal career

 Drinker began working for what became Drinker Biddle & Reath in 1904, becoming a partner in 1918.
 The firm became one of the most prominent in Philadelphia.

 Drinker was elected in 1951 to the American Philosophical Society.

 As Chair of the ABA Committee on Professional Ethics, Drinker authored what is generally considered the definitive mid-twentieth century American treatise on lawyers' professional norms and standards, Legal Ethics (1953).

+In 1949, Drinker delivered an address to the Grolier Club titled "The Lawyers of Anthony Trollope".
+The Grolier Club published it in a book in 1950, and The Federal Lawyer reprinted it in its January 2008 issue.